Neato Static Electricity Buildup

 Possible Causes

-Low humidity environment, Synthetic carpet fibers, Lack of grounding path in design, Dust buildup on plastic surfaces
+Low humidity environment, Synthetic carpet fibers, Lack of a grounding path in the design, Dust buildup on plastic surfaces

 How to Fix / Troubleshooting

 Safety: Small static shocks are usually not dangerous but can be uncomfortable.
-If you see large sparks or smell burning, stop use immediately.
+If you see large sparks or smell burning, stop using the vacuum immediately.

-- Step 2 – Clean plastics: Wipe the exterior plastic surfaces and floor head with a slightly damp cloth (vacuum unplugged) and dry thoroughly.
+• Step 2 – Clean Plastic Surfaces: Wipe the exterior plastic surfaces and floor head with a slightly damp cloth (with the vacuum unplugged) and dry thoroughly.

-- Step 3 – Footwear and contact: Wear shoes with conductive soles and periodically touch a grounded metal object to discharge static.
+• Step 3 – Footwear and Grounding Contact: Wear shoes with conductive soles and periodically touch a grounded metal object to discharge static.

 Advertisements